Curved Page Divider

 The most important takeaway is this: children need forever families.
 Although congregate care systems provide temporary help to children, all children do best when raised by trustworthy adults in intimate, family-based settings.

-Foster parents are essential for keeping children on the path to success.
+Foster parents play a crucial role in helping children stay on the path to success.
 It takes a particular person to provide stability and love for a child in need.
 Somebody out there needs your support; you have the opportunity to become their hero.

 Do you want to make a difference in a child's life?
 Click here to learn more about becoming a foster parent in Virginia.